Simulating Charged Defects in Silicon Dangling Bond Logic Systems to Evaluate Logic Robustness: Background

-SiDBs can be fabricated on the \hsi{} surface by the removal of hydrogen atoms using a scanning probe \cite{achal2018lithography}; they can also be erased by repassivating the SiDB \cite{huff2017atomic}.
-The locations can be atomically accurate due to the regular surface lattice structure as illustrated in \figref{fig:background}.
-They were found to behave like quantum dots as their energetic charge transition levels fall within the bulk band gap, allowing them to take on vacant, singly-occupied, or doubly-occupied states corresponding to positive, neutral, and negative charge states \cite{pitters2011charge, taucer2014singleelectron}.
-In \cite{huff2018binary}, Huff et al.~experimentally demonstrated logic cells, wires, and an OR gate that represented logic states via the location of charges shared between pairs of SiDBs as illustrated in \figref{fig:background}.
-This logic representation is denoted binary-dot logic (BDL) by follow-up works.
+SiDBs can be fabricated on the \hsi surface by the removal of hydrogen atoms using a scanning probe \cite{achal2018lithography}; they can also be erased by repassivating the SiDB \cite{huff2017atomic}.
+The periodicity of the lattice structure guarantees atomically accurate hydrogen locations on the surface as illustrated in \figref{fig:background}.
+SiDBs were found to behave like quantum dots as their energetic charge transition levels fall within the bulk band gap, allowing them to host 0, 1, or 2 electrons corresponding to positive, neutral, and negative charge states \cite{pitters2011charge, taucer2014singleelectron}.
+In \cite{huff2018binary}, Huff \etal{}~experimentally demonstrated logic cells, wires, and an OR gate that represents logic states via the location of charges shared between pairs of SiDBs as shown in \figref{fig:background}.
+This representation is later denoted binary-dot logic (BDL).

 Further exploration into SiDB logic implementations came in the form of computer-aided studies with the use of SiQAD \cite{ng2020siqad}.
-Y-shaped BDL gates that implement various truth tables were proposed \cite{ng2020siqad, walter2022hexagons}, as were T/$+$-shaped BDL gates \cite{bahar2020atomic, vieira2021novel, vieira2022threeinput} and gates that employ alternative logic representations \cite{ng2020thes}, exemplifying the flexibility of the SiDB logic platform.
-Gate libraries and electronic design automation frameworks have also been developed, which allow SiDB circuits to be placed and routed on a hexagonal grid with demonstrated networks up to \SI{32e3}{\nm^2} in size \cite{walter2022hexagons}.
-However, existing studies place little emphasis on the role of environmental defects and surface imperfections.
-Although some studies examine the sensitivity of logic gates to changes in environmental variables by finding their operational domain which defines the domain of physical parameters that the gate is expected to function \cite{ng2020siqad, ng2020thes, vieira2022threeinput}, these domains remain untested against the introduction of defects or other environmental imperfections.
+Y-shaped BDL gates implementing various common logic functions were proposed \cite{ng2020siqad, walter2022hexagons}, as were T/$+$-shaped BDL gates \cite{bahar2020atomic, vieira2021novel, vieira2022threeinput} and gates that employ alternative logic representations \cite{ng2020thes}, exemplifying the flexibility of the SiDB logic platform.
+Gate libraries and design automation frameworks have also been developed \cite{walter2022hexagons}.
+However, the effect of defects on these logic gates have yet to be extensively investigated.